pluralsight/git-collaborate/README.md

 npm run release:create
 ```

-A `/releases` directory will be created containing the zipped deployables for Linux, MacOS, and Windows.
+An `/out` directory will be created containing the zipped deployables for Linux, MacOS, and Windows.

 ### **Mac Users**
 * Only mac users may publish a release of the MacOS package.